relisemai/relisemai.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year PhD student in mechanical engineering at Rensselaer Polytechnic Institute with a focus in controls for symbiotic autonomous systems.
+I am a fifth-year PhD student in mechanical engineering at Rensselaer Polytechnic Institute with a focus in controls for symbiotic autonomous systems.

 Research Interests
 ======